Double Socks: The Who, What, Where & WhyNo doubt you've heard of double socks or double-layer socks. In this article, we’ll answer:

 In spite of these favourable research results, there is little information available about specific successful two-sock combinations.
 It's likely that individuals are experimenting with their own combinations in a trial and error approach.
 My understanding is the ideal sock combination is a close-fitting thin hydrophobic (water-repelling) inner sock, with a thicker hydrophilic (water absorbant) or moisture-wicking outer sock that maintains its bulk in spite of moisture.
 This sets up a moisture-wicking function as well as serving as a third interface.
 Richie's outstanding discussion on fibre properties states the descending order of sock fibre hydrophillic ranking is:

 Cotton - Wool - Acrylic - CoolMax® [Polyester] - Polypropylene

-Here's a summary of three commercially available double socks I have purchased and my own experience (for what it's worth):
+For what it's worth, here's a summary of three commercially available double socks I have purchased and my own experience:

-WrightSocks: These are socks with two layers built in to them.
-Everytime I put them on, the inner sock tends to fold over on itself in a couple of places, enough to think that it's going to cause a problem.
+WrightSock: WrightSock make socks with two layers built in to them.
+Every time I put them on, the inner sock tends to fold over on itself in a couple of places, enough to think that it's going to cause a problem.
 But that doesn't last long and has never been an issue while I'm walking or running.
 My foot seems to move around too much in the beginning as the two layers easily glide over one another.
 But again, this doesn't last long - presumably a bit of sweat increases friction levels enough to lessen the relative movement.
 The ones I've used have the fibre content below.